-Miss C. Walsh has responsibility for leading provision for children with special educational needs and disability.
+Miss J. Kennedy has responsibility for leading provision for children with special educational needs and disability.
 She can be contacted in school in the usual ways (see 'Contact Us').

-Where we have an initial concern it's likely that your child’s class teacher (or Miss Walsh) will approach you to arrange to discuss the issue and consider what to do next.
+Where we have an initial concern it's likely that your child’s class teacher (or Miss Kennedy) will approach you to arrange to discuss the issue and consider what to do next.
 If outside agencies become involved in supporting your child you’ll be invited to attend a meeting three times a year to discuss what's put in place.
 If your child has an 'Education and Healthcare Plan' there is an additional formal annual review.
 In all likelihood there will be more frequent informal contact so that you are fully in the picture about what’s being done to help your child.
 We’ll always gladly meet with you at your request.

 Class teachers talk with children who have individual outcomes planned for them, to review how they are progressing.
 Children are also part of review meetings and are asked to give their views, either on paper (a teaching assistant or teacher might work with a child to complete any written evidence) and/or in person at the review meeting.

 Near the end of each school year, class teachers meet to share information to help make transition from one year group into the next as smooth as possible.
 Children also have some time with their new class teacher.
 Any specific needs are identified and planned for.
 For a child with an 'Education and Healthcare Plan' a formal transition meeting is held during Year 5 in order to look forward to the move to secondary education, and to find the best possible setting for the next phase in his/her education.